Sunday, 13 January 2013

 This entailed more learning by heart of prayers, rites, catechism: more torment.

-The pair of them would also delight in telling us tales of Catholic saints, overseas missionaries -in one instance African martyrs captured by 'pagan' chiefs, who had their limbs hacked off, were then rolled up in matting and set on fire, dying agonising deaths: this tale gave Mrs Angry nightmares for years.
-It was intended to: a nod to the fiery fate awaiting us if we failed to lead lives according to the faith.
+The pair of them would also delight in telling us tales of Catholic saints, overseas missionaries -in one instance African martyrs captured by 'pagan' chiefs, who had their limbs hacked off, were then rolled up in matting and set on fire, dying agonising deaths: this tale gave me nightmares for years.
+It was intended to: a nod to the fiery fate awaiting us if we failed to lead lives fully in accordance with the faith.

-Fr Kavanagh was a bad tempered old devil, who would arrive in class in his black biretta, stand next to Miss O'Donovan and address the children, his cold, baleful eye sweeping the class, looking for a victim to order to stand up and repeat their lesson.
-She would stand next to him, preening herself, calling out names in her shrill, peevish voice, heavily Irish accented, daring any of us to get anything wrong and give her another excuse for a dose of her discipline.
+Fr Kavanagh was a bad tempered old devil, who would arrive in class in his black biretta, stand next to Miss O'Donovan and address the children, his baleful eye sweeping the class, looking for a victim to order to stand up and repeat their lesson.
+She would stand next to him, preening herself, calling out names in her shrill, heavily Irish accented voice, daring any of us to get anything wrong and give her another excuse for a dose of her discipline.